Browser hijacking: Conduit (Search Protect)

-Conduit is a PUP / hijacker.
-It steals personal and confidential information from the user and transfers it to a third party.
+Conduit is a hijacker that steals personal and confidential information from the user and transfers it to a third party.
 This toolbar has been identified as Potentially Unwanted Programs (PUPs) by Malwarebytes and is typically bundled with free downloads.
 These toolbars modify the browser's default search engine, homepage, new tab page, and several other browser settings.
 There are similar variants of conduit search such as trovi.com, trovigo.com, better-search.net, seekforsearch.com, searchitdown.com, need4search.com, clearsearches.com, search-armor.com, searchthatup.com, premiumsearchweb.com, along with other variants which were created in a customized way for the toolbar creation service Conduit Ltd used to offer.

 A program called "Conduit Search Protect", better known as "Search Protect by conduit", can cause severe system errors upon uninstallation.
-It claims to protect browser settings but actually blocks all attempts to manipulate a browser through the settings page; in other words, it makes sure the malicious settings remain unchanged.
-Search Protect has an option to change the search homepage from the "recommended" search home page Trovi, however, users have reported it changing back to Trovi after a period of time.
+It claims to protect browser settings but actually attempts to block changes to the malicious settings.
+Search Protect has an option to change the search homepage from the "recommended" search home page Trovi, but users have reported it changing back to Trovi after a period of time.
 The uninstall program for Search Protect can cause Windows to be unbootable because the uninstall file not only removes its own files, but also all the boot files in the root of the C: drive. and leaves a BackGroundContainer.dll file in the start-up registry.
 Conduit is associated with malware, spyware, and adware, as victims of this hijacker have reported unwanted pop-ups and embedded in-text advertisements, on sites without ads.

 Perion Network Ltd. acquired Conduit's ClientConnect business in early January 2014, and later partnered with Lenovo to create Lenovo Browser Guard, which uses components of Search Protect.

-Victims of unwanted redirections to conduit.com have also reported that they have been attacked by phishing attempts and have received unwanted email spam, junk mail, other messages, and telephone calls from telemarketers.
+Victims of unwanted redirections to conduit.com have also reported that they have been attacked by phishing attempts and have received unwanted junk mail, telephone calls from telemarketers, and other spam.
 Some victims claim that the callers claimed to be Apple, Microsoft, or their ISP, and are told that personal information was used in some phone calls, and that some of the calls concerned their browsing habits and recent browsing history.
 Personal information used in phishing attempts may be associated with spyware.